Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     io data parsing proc?
         need to make sure typechecking permits string to any type when a parsing proc exists for the field

+intermediate step, just hand write a procedure to re-serialize tilesets
+    we don't really use anything LSD-specific in loading these that one could not do with GON, so serializing tilesets back in a naive way should be fine